 Cooking Time: About 2.5 hours.
 The thermometer will tell you when it is done.

-Use a small meat thermometer with a cord and insert it all the way in the side of the roast so the tip of the probe is in the center of the roast.
-This way you can monitor the temperature of the roast while it cooks without opening the lid.
+Use a small digital meat thermometer with a cord and insert it all the way in the side of the roast so the tip of the probe is in the center of the roast.
+This way, you can monitor the temperature of the roast while it cooks without opening the lid.
 Very important, opening the lid only slows down cooking time.
-Trust me, you’ll be able to smell how good it is with the lid closed.
+Trust me; you’ll be able to smell how good it is with the lid closed.

-The importance of putting it in the room temperature roaster is that you want the roast to cook low and slow and that will make it oh so tender.
-I like my meat medium rare so I set the roaster on 175F and let it cook till it meat reaches 140F.
-I then take the roast out and let it rest and loosely tent it with aluminum foil for at least 20 minutes so all the juices don’t run out when I cut it.
-Don’t pull out thermometer probe until it has fully rested and is ready to cut.
+The importance of putting it in the room temperature roaster is that you want the roast to cook low and slow, and that will make it oh so tender.
+I like my meat medium-rare, so I set the roaster on 175F and let it cook until it reaches 140F.
+I then take the roast out, let it rest, and loosely tent it with aluminum foil for at least 20 minutes, so all the juices don’t run out when I cut it.
+Please don’t pull out the thermometer probe until it fully rests and is ready to cut.

-The roaster oven is inexpensive, it is inexpensive to use, and the chuck roast is inexpensive but even though the end product tastes very expensive.
+The roaster oven is inexpensive, cheap to use, and the chuck roast is affordable, even though the end product tastes very expensive.
 It just isn’t.